Frequently Asked Questions

 Can I use my private health insurance to pay for prescriptions?

-No, we do not accept any health insurance plans, other than Family PACT.
-Students will be charged out-of-pocket our acquisition cost in addition to a $4 dispensing fee.
+No, the Student Health Center In-House Pharmacy does not accept any health insurance plans, other than Family PACT.
+The student account will be charged out-of-pocket our acquisition cost in addition to a $4 dispensing fee.

 What if I want to use my insurance to pay for my prescriptions?

-Please inform your provider at the beginning of your visit.
-If a prescription is warranted upon evaluation, your provider can electronically send your prescription to the pharmacy of your choice or provide you with a paper prescription to take with you.
-Here is a link to a list of local pharmacies in the area.
+Please inform your provider that you need your prescription sent to an off-campus pharmacy of your choice during your appointment.
+If a prescription is warranted upon evaluation, your provider can electronically send your prescription to the off-campus pharmacy of your choice.

 Does the pharmacy transfer prescriptions from off-campus pharmacies?

 No, the Student Health Center Pharmacy generally does NOT transfer to or from other pharmacies.
 Special circumstances may warrant a transfer, but this will be at the sole discretion of the pharmacist.
-New prescriptions may be called (707) 826-5043 or faxed (707) 826-5012 directly from the provider’s office.
+New prescriptions may sent electronically through SureScripts to "Humboldt SU Hlth Ctr Pharmacy" or faxed (707) 826-5012 directly from the provider’s office.

 Do I need to be seen by a provider to get over-the-counter items from the pharmacy?